 Whole-Building mobilizes investment in the built environment to improve the health and vitality of communities and nature to create whole-communities.
 This practice views “building” as an opportunity to engage the essential capacity of all stakeholders to participate in communal, economic and environmental enrichment as an integral function of creating a built-environment.

-This process begins, seeking first to understand the unique potential that a product, a building or a community has.
+This process begins, seeking first to understand the unique potential that a product, a building, and a community have.
 As resources are identified, the idea of waste dissolves and yield is redefined.
 Particular attention is given to what’s happening in the margins, at the edges and intersections of a multitude of diverse things moving between patterns and detail while integrating levels of complexity all at once so we can creatively use and respond to change.
-When shared alignment occurs, these connections engage new energy that supports growth from within.
+When shared alignment occurs, these connections engage new energy that supports development from within.

 Whole Building uniquely acknowledges that a building product, a business in the building industry, a built project and a development may all be regenerative.
-They have equally important independent or intertwined potential.
+They have equally important independent and intertwined potential.

 The Bark House Legacy is an example of Whole-Building.
-The company’s approach responds to this important question: “How can Bark House Wall Coverings support the essential capacity of everyone that touches them to participate in communal, economic and environmental enrichment?”
-The Bark House identifies beauty in nature that others have not discovered and employs a larger process of Whole-Building to bring that to the design community in support of regenerative design and development.
+The company’s approach responds to this important question: “How can Bark House Wall Coverings support the essential capacity of everyone that touches them to participate in essential communal, economic and environmental enrichment?”
+The Bark House identifies beauty in nature that others may not have yet discovered and employs a larger process of Whole-Building to bring that to the design community in support of regenerative design and development.

 The principles are intended to provide a logical and succinct means for creating whole communities.

 All human and ecosystems are accounted for in a particular field and incorporated into the system design.
 Scale is irrelevant.
 Each entity is equally important as the whole.
 Entities may include building products, businesses in the building industry, buildings, projects and communities for example.